joonarafael/visualpathfinder/documentation/user_manual.md

 - Maximum Zoom: Set the maximum available zoom level / zoom as close in as possible.

 - Toggle Fullscreen: Enter and exit the fullscreen mode (F11).

+## Virtual Maps

+Virtual Maps can be accessed through the File menu within the main application.
+The selected virtual map will be opened into a new tab.

+Virtual maps are non-interactive and support absolutely no special rendering functionality.
+Simple text-based preview is provided, though.

+Virtual maps are significantly larger than the base 72x46 maps within the main application.
+This might enable some more interesting scenarios for the algorithm comparison.

+Virtual Map page is divided into two sections:

+### Preview

+A large text-based preview of the current virtual map is shown on the screen.
+It's non-interactive and does not support zooming / other visual features.
+It does not show start, finish, or pathfinding results at all.

+### Control Bar

+TODO